Logo with geometric shapes and text "Case Study: Adapt"

 Each architect has been paired with one to two families who lost their homes to wildfire in the Pacific Palisades and Altadena —16 families in total—with construction set to begin soon.

-Architectural Digest will follow the full journey, from design through completion, bringing global attention to this pioneering effort.
+Architectural Digest is following the full journey, from inception, to design release, through completion, bringing global attention to this pioneering effort.

-Case Study: Adapt™ is a nonprofit initiative co-founded by Leo Seigal and Dustin Bramell.
+Case Study: Adapt™ is a nonprofit initiative co-founded by Leo Seigal and Dustin Bramell, in partnership with the Eames Foundation.

 • Los Angeles has long been the epicenter of architecture and design.
 Eighty years after the Case Study Program’s inception, the city’s devastating fires highlight the urgent need for a new design philosophy.
 The initiative challenges this new generation of architects to create homes that honor the original program’s innovation, elegance, and accessibility while addressing the current and future reality of our changing climate.